Updated — Reflects Q1 2026 Ofgem price cap rates

 How to Get the Cheapest Charging Rates

 The single biggest factor in your home charging costs is your electricity tariff.
-Here are the best options for Tesla owners in the UK:
+Here are the best options for Tesla owners in the UK — or see our full tariff comparison with detailed reviews for each one:

 1. Octopus Intelligent Go (Best Overall)